fieldtrip/website/example/fittemplate.md

 ### Openmeeg

 We create the volume conduction models using Openmeeg.
-This model can be later used for EEG or MEG volume conduction modelling.
+This model can be later used for EEG or MEG volume conduction modeling.

     cfg              = [];
     cfg.conductivity = [0.33 0.0042 0.33];